Meet the Gang

 Dez is Bernice’s roomie at Moony.
 Dez’s wild and wonderful, creative and colorful lifestyle adds a splash of spice to Bernice’s staid life.
 With an exuberant zest for adventure and enlightenment, Dez lives on a spiritual plane of mystic thinking and weird teas.

 A sweet, nerdy guy with a big brain and small social skills, Gunther stumbles through life with a head full of knowledge and a personality full of quirks (he’s into magic and sewing).
 He’s a true friend to all because he’s a good listener with a big heart.
-Gunther goes to Moony, lives at home with his devoted mother and is not a man that girls find compelling.
-But just wait until he’s a Silicon Valley billionaire.
+Gunther goes to Moony, where he excels in engineering.
+His mom married Mr. Gray, so he now reluctantly lives in their guest house with Les Knox, who used to bully him in high school.
+The big focus in Gunther’s life right now is his girlfriend, Bets.

 Dark and Quiet Type